 Member, Board of Directors, Marine Corps Law Enforcement Foundation, New York, NY

 Member, President’s Council, Naval Aviation Museum Foundation, National Museum of Naval Aviation, Pensacola, FL

 Chairman Emeritus, Marine Corps Scholarship Foundation

 Member, Board of Directors, Sacred Heart Health System, Sacred Heart Hospital, Pensacola, FL

-Institute for Human Machine Cognition (IHMC) – salaried position as Deputy Director for Defense R&D
+Institute for Human Machine Cognition (IHMC) –Deputy Director for Defense R&D